canadaduane/pop-dictionary/README.md

 ## English Dictionaries

 See `dictionaries.md` for a list of sources of English language dictionaries, freely available.
+Then you can download that dictionary to `~/.pop-dictionary/dictionaries` and extract.